Resource Central is a product of the Pediatric Pandemic Network.

 Comparison of Outcome Tools Used to Test Mass-Casualty Algorithms in the Pediatric Population

-2021 · University of California, San Diego, · Rady Children's Hospital San Diego, · California Community Health Centers, · Harbor-UCLA Medical Center, · University of California, Los Angeles, · University of Southern California, · Yale University, · Yale School of Medicine, · Children's Hospital Los Angeles
+2021 · University of California, San Diego, · Rady Children's Hospital San Diego, · California Community Health Centers, · Harbor-UCLA Medical Center, · University of California, Los Angeles, · University of Southern California, · Yale School of Medicine, · Yale University, · Children's Hospital Los Angeles

 This study compares different tools used to test mass-casualty algorithms for children.
 It describes how these algorithms sort patients by severity during emergencies.
 The study …